lkratzke/ZipcodeDBImportUtil/README.md

 * OpenCSV
 * java.util.Scanner

 This is a command line Java application containing a list of all US zip codes.
 The project contains a CSV file that can be extracted if you need CSV data.
-The app can produce a SQL or JSON files that can be used to import into an existing database.
-Optionally it can import the data directly into an existing MySQL or Mongo database.

-To run, just compile the project and run the executable jar.
+To run, compile the project `(mvn clean install)` and then run the executable jar.

-When executed from the command line you will be asked if you want to create a SQL/JSON file or perform an import.
+When executed from the command line you will be asked if you want to create a SQL/JSON file `(F)` or perform an import into an existing database `(I)`.

-If the import option is chosen, it will collect database connection info from the user and perform the import.
+If the import option is chosen, the app will collect database connection info from the user and perform the import.

 **SQL/JSON File**

-Simply select `F` when prompted if you want to generate a File or perform an Import.
+Select `F` when prompted if you want to generate a File.
 The application will generate `zipcode.sql` or `zipcode.json` depending upon the type of database selected.
+The application then exits.

 **MySQL**